Uniformitarianism: 20th century

 Stephen Jay Gould's first scientific paper, "Is uniformitarianism necessary?"
 (1965), reduced these four assumptions to two.
 He dismissed the first principle, which asserted spatial and temporal invariance of natural laws, as no longer an issue of debate.
 He rejected the third (uniformity of rate) as an unjustified limitation on scientific inquiry, as it constrains past geologic rates and conditions to those of the present.
 So, Lyell's uniformitarianism was deemed unnecessary.

 Uniformitarianism was proposed in contrast to catastrophism, which states that the distant past "consisted of epochs of paroxysmal and catastrophic action interposed between periods of comparative tranquility" Especially in the late 19th and early 20th centuries, most geologists took this interpretation to mean that catastrophic events are not important in geologic time; one example of this is the debate of the formation of the Channeled Scablands due to the catastrophic Missoula glacial outburst floods.
 An important result of this debate and others was the re-clarification that, while the same principles operate in geologic time, catastrophic events that are infrequent on human time-scales can have important consequences in geologic history.

 Derek Ager has noted that "geologists do not deny uniformitarianism in its true sense, that is to say, of interpreting the past by means of the processes that are seen going on at the present day, so long as we remember that the periodic catastrophe is one of those processes.
 Those periodic catastrophes make more showing in the stratigraphical record than we have hitherto assumed."

-Even Charles Lyell thought that ordinary geological processes would cause Niagara Falls to move upstream to Lake Erie within 10,000 years, leading to catastrophic flooding of a large part of North America.

 Modern geologists do not apply uniformitarianism in the same way as Lyell.
 They question if rates of processes were uniform through time and only those values measured during the history of geology are to be accepted.
 The present may not be a long enough key to penetrating the deep lock of the past.
 Geologic processes may have been active at different rates in the past that humans have not observed.
 "By force of popularity, uniformity of rate has persisted to our present day.
 For more than a century, Lyell's rhetoric conflating axiom with hypotheses has descended in unmodified form.
 Many geologists have been stifled by the belief that proper methodology includes an a priori commitment to gradual change, and by a preference for explaining large-scale phenomena as the concatenation of innumerable tiny changes."

 The current consensus is that Earth's history is a slow, gradual process punctuated by occasional natural catastrophic events that have affected Earth and its inhabitants.
 In practice it is reduced from Lyell's conflation, or blending, to simply the two philosophical assumptions.
 This is also known as the principle of geological actualism, which states that all past geological action was like all present geological action.
 The principle of actualism is the cornerstone of paleoecology.